LelouchLamperougeVI/pc_analysis/README.md

 The `plot_behaviour(analysis, deconv, dot)` is used to visualise the neural time-series as a function of position and movement velocity.
 The first parameter is the output of `pc_batch_analysis()`.
 The second parameter is the original `deconv` matrix.
 The third parameter indicates whether the time-series should be plotted as the normalized dF/F (`false`) or the "peak-per-trial" (`true`).

 ## The `LFP` class
 If you don't like to work with scripts, but instead would like to have everything neatly organised inside one object, then the `LFP` class is for you!
-This class contains all the methods required to get you from loading and pre-processing your data to plotting figures for dissemination :sunglasses:
+This class contains all the methods required to get you from loading and pre-processing your data to plotting figures for dissemination :sunglasses:.

 ### Data organization
 It is recommended for you to organise your data in the following manner: